voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 it.
 For example, a |SampleView| allows you to filter out individual
 |Detections| below a specified threshold.

-:doc:`>> Click here to checkout the view docs and learn how to explore your Dataset<using-views>`
+:ref:`>> Click here to checkout the view docs and learn how to explore your Dataset<using-views>`